UNSW-CEEM/ceem-python-template/CONTRIBUTING.md

         $ curl -sSL https://install.python-poetry.org | python3 - --version 1.2.0b2
         ```

-    - The command below applies to Windows
+    - The command below applies to Windows.
+Run it in PowerShell (make sure you run PowerShell as an administrator).
       - You will also need to add the Poetry bin directory (printed during install) [to your PATH environment variable](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho)

         ```powershell